Supervised contrastive learning for cell stage classification of animal embryos: Results

 \subsection{Pretraining}

-Finally, we wanted to know if pretraining our method on the Mouse Embryos (respectively Bovine ECS) dataset could be beneficial on the Bovine ECS (respectively Mouse Embryos) dataset.
-Although the Bovine Embryos dataset is harder to process than its mouse counterpart, both datasets show similar events and patterns.
+Finally, we tested if pretraining our method on the Mouse Embryos (respectively Bovine ECS) dataset could be beneficial on the Bovine ECS (respectively Mouse Embryos) dataset.
+Although the Bovine Embryos dataset is more difficult to process than its mouse counterpart, both datasets show similar events and patterns.
 It is now well-known that pretraining a deep learning model on another dataset is usually beneficial \cite{pretraining}.
 Results are reported in Table \ref{tab:pretraining}.
-In both cases, pretraining slightly improves performance as confirmed by almost all evaluation metrics.
-In particular, we achieve a significant gain in temporal accuracy.
+Pretraining improves overall temporal accuracy.
+On the bovine dataset, gains are modest yet consistent across almost all evaluation metrics.
+On the mouse dataset, it enhances early-stage performance but degrades predictions on late stages.
+This may be due to species-specific features and transfer biases, possibly amplified by the higher complexity of the bovine data used for pretraining.